China’s yuan sinks further after US currency report

 On Wednesday, the U.S. Treasury’s bi-annual report on currency policy said China failed to meet criteria to be labeled a currency manipulator, a status that can trigger sanctions.
 But it said Beijing was, along with Japan and Germany, on a list of governments whose currency polices would be closely monitored.

-“If the renminbi had appreciated instead of depreciating this year, then China certainly would be a currency manipulator,” said Zuo.
+“If the renminbi had appreciated instead of depreciating this year, then China certainly would be a currency manipulator,” Zuo said.

 While it helps exporters, a weaker yuan also might encourage an outflow of capital from the world’s second-largest economy.
 That would raise borrowing costs at a time when communist leaders are trying to shore up cooling growth.